igordejanovic/parglare/docs/grammar.md

 # The parglare grammar language

-parglare grammar specification language is based on [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form). parglare is based on
+The parglare grammar specification language is based on [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form). parglare is based on
-[Context-Free Grammars (CFGs)](https://en.wikipedia.org/wiki/Context-free_grammar) and grammar is given declaratively.
+[Context-Free Grammars (CFGs)](https://en.wikipedia.org/wiki/Context-free_grammar) and a grammar is written declaratively.
 You don't have to think about the parsing process like in e.g. [PEGs](https://en.wikipedia.org/wiki/Parsing_expression_grammar).
 Ambiguities are dealt with explicitely (see section on conflicts...).